m-niedzielski/digital-voltmeter/hardware/calculations/voltage_divider.md

 - Keeps source impedance ≤ 10kΩ
 - Minimises power dissipation

-The choice of resistors I will use are R1 = 22 kΩ and R2 = 10 kΩ (ratio = 0.3125).
+The selected resistor values are R1 = 22 kΩ and R2 = 10 kΩ (ratio = 0.3125).
 The resistor values were selected so that the ADC input voltage remains below 5 V at the maximum input voltage while also keeping below the source impedance outlined in the ATmega328P ADC specification.
 Common resistor values are used to simplify prototyping.

 ### Checking Scaling: